sehull128/Quality-of-Rental-Units-in-Buffalo-Neighborhoods/README.md

 The second script to run is: **Buffalo_figures.py**

 A. Downloading files

 import geopandas as gpd
 import pandas as pd
 import numpy as np
 import requests

 I then created the "registry" variable to read the CSV file that is needed in this script, **Rental_Registry.csv**.
-I then created the variable "leadcomp" to group the variables within "Rental_Registry.csv" file of '[Neighborhood]', '[Lead Compliance]'.
+This contains all of the registered rental units by a landlord that is not living in the unit.
+From there, I created the variable "leadcomp" to group the variables within "Rental_Registry.csv" file of '[Neighborhood]', '[Lead Compliance]'.
+I wanted to see the association between the two variables.

 The code below creates the figure 'rental.png'
 ![rental.png](image.png)